crdrost/essay-seeds/README.md

 lost if my laptop dies -- which it has been slowly showing signs of doing for several months now.

 It should also help to have just one central point for all of these unfinished tangents.

+These essays, in their present form, are unfinished, and I have not decided whether I am willing to release them to the public per my usual public-domain licensing.
+Probably, I will, soon.